Preamble and perambulation

 Fields do not just have grass

 Let’s talk about semantic fields.
 I am not talking about literature, or synonyms.
 A quick and dirty definition of semantic fields can be found here.
-The Visual Thesaurus promoted at dictionary.com, as indeed any other thesaurus deal with this matter to some extent.
+The Visual Thesaurus promoted at dictionary.com, as indeed does any other thesaurus, deals with this matter to some extent.

 I am talking about the interrelationship of terms.
 As a translator you have to see the inter-relationship of terms in your source language and the interrelationship of the terms referring to the same content in your target language.
 The size and shape of semantic fields differ from language to language.
 It also depends on the perspective of the writer or speaker.
 I once stopped the car and asked a passerby for directions to somewhere in Lisbon.
 His response was that the place was ‘far away’.
 This African laughed her head off when, three minutes later, we found the place we were looking for.
 For years, I drove 15 minutes on the open road to get to work.
 That was ‘not far’.